INFORMSJoC/2022.0200/README.md

 ```

 Note that script will run a total of 50 realizations in batches of 10.

-The parameter used in the script (inputed in this order) are
+The parameters used in the script (input in this order) are
-m+1=4 (meaning 3 uncertain constraint and an objective, for running unconstrained problems choose 1)
+- m+1=4: (meaning m=3 uncertain constraint and an objective, for running unconstrained problems choose 1)
-n=10 (dimension of variable x)
+- n=10 (dimension of variable x)
-l=10 (number of rows in linear transformation of x)
+- l=10 (number of rows in linear transformation of x)
-k=10 (the dimension of the z_i in each constraint i)
+- k=10 (the dimension of the z_i in each constraint i)
-seed - calculated automatically
+- seed - calculated automatically
-Time limit=600
+- Time limit=600

 The scripts runs the Python script QCQP.py located in the src folder.
 This script prepares the data and elementary functions and calls both SGSP and OCO with several parameter combination for solving the robuts problem.